robbinjanssen/home-assistant-omnik-inverter/README.md

     host: 192.168.100.100
 ```

 You can enable caching the power today value using the `cache_power_today` configuration attribute.
-See how does it work when you might need to use this.
+You probably won't need this but check "How does it work?" when/why you might.

 ``` YAML
 sensor: